A recruitment dashboard needs to show what needs action, what is blocked, and what changed since the last review, not only a static funnel count.

 How would a team use this workflow guidance in practice?

 Use it to compare the current workflow with what actually happens day to day: where leads wait, where records get lost, where follow-up slows down, and what needs a clearer owner.
-The best next step is to turn the article takeaways into a short review checklist for clinical trial recruitment dashboard.
+The best next step is to turn the article takeaways into a short review checklist for clinical trial recruitment dashboard checklist.

 Trust and proof points